 4. Consider Homemade Presents – A knitted sweater or a handcrafted jewelry box not only saves money, it also provides a personal touch that makes your gift special.
 Can't knit or build things?
 You may be surprised at what you can learn – and if you find a new skill, you may acquire a hobby that can become a profitable side source of income.

 5. Buy Previous Models of Electronics – If you must have the latest smartphone, game system, or Smart TV, be prepared to pay for it.
-Retailers are always offering deals on the previous version to clear space for the new generations.
+Retailers are always offering deals on the previous versions to clear space for the new generations.
 Will your gift recipient really care if they receive the previous model?

 6. Watch Black Friday/Cyber Monday – While they may not necessarily have the best deals, the days around the Thanksgiving holiday have taken on greater importance to retailers.
 Increased competition has led to increased discounts.
 Pay special attention to the avalanche of time-dependent deals during the Thanksgiving weekend.
+If you want more credit, check out our list of credit card offers.

 7. Scale Back Your Tree – Do you really need a huge dead tree in your home to enjoy the holiday?
 Why not switch to a simple artificial tree that can be used year after year?
-If a live tree is important, how about scaling the size back – or perhaps choosing a small living tree instead?
+If a natural tree is important, how about scaling the size back – or perhaps choosing a small living tree instead?
 You can plant it after the holidays and enjoy it all year round (assuming that you don't live in an apartment).

 8. Wait for Post-Holiday Clearance Sales – Why not stick with small stocking stuffers for Christmas and wait for the post-holiday sales?
 Desperate retailers will be trying to move big-ticket items that did not sell over the holiday.
 If you aren't a stickler for a particular brand or specific item, you can pick up tremendous bargains.